In This Article:

 Business Formation

-Before starting the application process for a NY cultivation license, establish your business entity and prepare all related documents.
+Before starting the application process for a NY cultivation license, you need to establish your business entity and prepare all related documents.

 Financial Considerations